 I want to say straight off that the DC3R is really light and really comfortable.
-Crucially, as I’ve mentioned previously, it doesn’t bounce around when moving.
+Crucially, it doesn’t bounce around when moving.

 I also want to say that the quality is up there with Mayflower/Velocity.
 So much so, it makes me wonder whether they build these things for Haley Strategic.

 The first thing I did was adjust the rig to size, then gather the excess webbing with ITW Web Dominators – also from Tactical-Kit.
-I try to keep a stock of these little critters to hand, although I’ve just exhausted my supply.
+I try to keep a stock of these little critters to hand.

-Alternatively, you can chop the excess webbing with a good pair of scissors (I like Fiskars) and seal the ends with a small butane torch.
+Alternatively, you can chop the excess webbing with a good pair of scissors (I like Fiskars) and seal the ends with aheat source.
 Far more satisfying, if permanent.

-I left the waist strap free at one end, so I can better adjust for layers or a big lunch:
+I left the waist strap free at one end, so I can better adjust for layers.

-The harness is H-pattern.
-The rig stays put.
-As I mentioned earlier, I was prepared to accept bounce as the opportunity cost of staying cooler in summer, so I feel like I’ve had my cake and eaten it all in one go – without getting any on my beard.
+The D3CR’s harness is H-pattern and the rig stays put.
+I was prepared to accept some bounce as the opportunity cost of staying cooler in summer, so I feel like I’ve had my cake and eaten it all in one go – without getting any on my beard.

 There’s loop on the rear of the harness: